Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI: Methods

 \section{Methods}

 To address low SNR encountered in single-shot imaging, especially at low field strengths, we propose a fast deep learning (DL)-based image registration method, called Averaging Morph with Edge Detection (\aimed). \aimed jointly registers multiple noisy source images to a noisy target image and utilizes a noise-robust pre-trained edge detector to define the training loss.
-We validate \aimed using synthetic late gadolinium enhanced (LGE) imaging data from the MR extended cardiac-torso (MRXCAT) phantom and retrospectively undersampled single-shot data from healthy subjects (24 slices) and patients (5 slices) under various levels of added noise.
-Additionally, we demonstrate the clinical feasibility of \aimed by applying it to prospectively undersampled data from patients (6 slices) scanned at a 0.55T scanner.
+We validate \aimed using synthetic late gadolinium enhanced (LGE) images from the MR extended cardiac-torso (MRXCAT) phantom and free-breathing single-shot LGE images from healthy subjects (24 slices) and patients (5 slices) under various levels of added noise.
+Additionally, we demonstrate the clinical feasibility of \aimed by applying it to data from patients (6 slices) scanned on a 0.55T scanner.